jesse-ai/docs/docs/docs/utils.md

 **Return Type**: float

 ## risk\_to\_qty

 Calculates the quantity, based on the percentage of the capital you're willing to risk per trade.

 ::: tip
 This is probably the most important helper function that you're going to need in your strategies.
-Those of you whom are familiar with compounding risk would love this function.
+Those of you who are familiar with compounding risk would love this function.

 We made a [website](https://positionsizingcalculator.netlify.app) for you just to play with this simple but important formula.
 :::